 Want to get fit?
-Our essential fitness guide has you covered, with dance-inspired workouts that will make you perspire while improving your strength (and upping your dance-floor cred), the best spots for yoga in NYC and how to bike New York.
+Our essential guide to fitness classes has you covered, with dance-inspired workouts that will make you perspire while improving your strength (and upping your dance-floor cred), the best spots for yoga in NYC and how to bike New York.
 Whether you're a runner, a Spinning fanatic, a yogi or a fan of outdoor adventures, there’s no reason why you can’t look good while breaking a sweat, so check out the best fitness-gear shops for sporty wares and high-tech health-maintenance gadgets.

 The best yoga shops

 This Canadian yoga-wear chain specializes in ultrafashionable and highly functional gear for when you’re downward-dogging it.
 At any of the city’s seven locations, super fit salespeople can help you pick out clothes that will keep you comfortable during class, but that you won’t mind wearing post-savasana either, such as cropped yoga pants with a hidden waist pocket and flat seams to prevent chafing ($78), draped tank tops with built-in bras ($64) and breathable wrap sweaters ($138).Read more